ShatadruDhar/Tekshila/README.md

 # 🧠 Tekshila

-PokeMentor is an AI-powered Streamlit application that generates technical documentation (like README files) and adds contextual comments to source code.
+Tekshila is an AI-powered Streamlit application that generates technical documentation (like README files) and adds contextual comments to source code.
 It also integrates with GitHub to create pull requests and performs AI-driven code quality analysis.

 ## 🚀 Features